MerlinofMines/EasyCommands/docs/EasyCommands/examples/backupLights.md

 :controlReverseSirens
 if $myCockpit backwards velocity > 1
-  if $reverseSirens are off
+  if $reverseSirens are not playing
-    turn on the $reverseSirens
+    play the $reverseSirens
 else
-  turn off the $reverseSirens
+  silence the $reverseSirens
 ```